 alias running_services='systemctl list-units --type=service --state=running'

 Save the changes in the file and close it.
-And from now onwards, use the “running_services” command to view a list of all loaded, actively running services on your server.
+From now onwards, use the “running_services” command to view a list of all loaded, actively running services on your server.

 # running_services #use the Tab completion